2019

 The Exhibition Modules are available for loan, at no charge, by schools or organizations.
 Please submit a request by filling in the online registration form.

-Mobile Museum: ‘Climate Change and Me’
+Mobile MoCC: ‘Climate Change and Me’

-The Mobile Museum is a multimedia-enhanced and interactive exhibition series designed to educate users on climate change in an enjoyable and memorable way.
+The Mobile MoCC is a multimedia-enhanced and interactive exhibition series designed to educate users on climate change in an enjoyable and memorable way.
 The second collection in the series, ‘Climate Change and Me’, consists of seven exhibit modules.
 They reveal how human activities and climate change are closely interlinked and promote important green concepts such as clean energy, a low-carbon lifestyle and sustainable development.

-Mobile Museum: ‘Climate Change: Past, Present, Future’
+Mobile MoCC: ‘Climate Change: Past, Present, Future’

-The Mobile Museum is a multimedia-enhanced and interactive exhibition series designed to educate users on climate change in an enjoyable and memorable way.
+The Mobile MoCC is a multimedia-enhanced and interactive exhibition series designed to educate users on climate change in an enjoyable and memorable way.
 The third collection in the series, ‘Climate Change: Past, Present, Future’, consists of eight exhibit modules which take us on a fascinating journey through time, revealing the importance of climate records and highlighting the current threat of extreme weather.
 The exhibit modules also explain what climate change means for us and how we can play our part in building a sustainable world.

 SUSTAINABILITY HUB